 She wants to move in with you.

-There’s no question that you are dealing with a meddling mother-in-law if she is doing all she can to move into your home with the two of you.
+There’s no question that you're dealing with a meddling mother-in-law if she's doing all she can to move into your home.
 She can’t accept that her child is married, and she wants to be in the middle of your marriage constantly.
-This is the worst case scenario, so hopefully you won't reach this far before realizing your mother-in-law is not to be trusted.
+This is the worst-case scenario, so hopefully you won't reach this point before recognizing that your MIL needs to scale it back.